nushell/nushell/docs/commands/textview_config.md

-# bat config
+# textview config
-Configuration for [bat](https://docs.rs/bat/0.15.4/bat/struct.PrettyPrinter.html) which is used to autoview text files
+The configuration for textview, which is used to autoview text files, uses [bat](https://docs.rs/bat/0.15.4/bat/struct.PrettyPrinter.html).
+The textview configurtion will **not** use any existing `bat` configuration you may have.

 ### Configuration Points and Defaults
 | config point | definition | implemented |